 “Really?
 How did he get on one?”

 “Oh, quite different.”
 Erywin approached from behind and joined them.
 “The Central and East Asian and Oceanic returning students are right now flying on the first one The Foundation bought; this one is the second.
-It’s my understanding The Foundation bought a third, for right now it’s being prepped.”
+It’s my understanding The Foundation bought a third and it’s being prepped for usage.”

 Kerry faced the instructor.
-“Seems like an awful lot of plain just very around, oh what?
+“Seems like an awful lot of plane just to ferry around, oh what?
 Thirty-five people?”